chedjou03/aws-bootcamp-cruddur-2023/journal/week4.md

 - was able to define and run create database, drop database, load data sql script
 - was able to output color of the echo comand when running db script
 - was able to run the schema load and seed sql script
+- was able to have the home activities UI component read data from local postgre DB